-Grain-Free Chocolate Donuts are the perfect paleo-friendly treat.
+Grain-Free Chocolate Paleo Donuts are the perfect healthy treat.
 Made with coconut flour and sweetened with maple syrup plus topped with an espresso glaze for the mocha lovers.

 GRAIN-FREE CHOCOLATE DONUTS.